Allegheny-Ethical-CS/FakeNewsDetection/Contributing.md

 ## Code of Conduct

-Anyone who wished to contribute to this project must follow the code of conduct.
+Anyone who wishes to contribute to this project must follow the code of conduct.

 ## Using the Issue Tracker